awsdocs/amazon-mq-developer-guide/doc_source/connecting-to-amazon-mq.md

 ## Always Use the Failover Transport to Connect to Multiple Broker Endpoints<a name="always-use-failover-transport-connect-to-multiple-broker-endpoints"></a>

-If you need your application to connect to multiple broker endpoints—for example, when you use an [active/standby broker](amazon-mq-creating-configuring-broker.md) or when you [migrate from an on\-premises message broker to Amazon MQ]()—use the [Failover Transport](http://activemq.apache.org/failover-transport-reference.html) to allow your consumers to randomly connect to either one\.
+If you need your application to connect to multiple broker endpoints—for example, when you use an [active/standby](amazon-mq-creating-configuring-broker.md) deployment mode or when you [migrate from an on\-premises message broker to Amazon MQ](amazon-mq-migrating.md)—use the [Failover Transport](http://activemq.apache.org/failover-transport-reference.html) to allow your consumers to randomly connect to either one\.
 For example:

 ```
 failover:(ssl://b-1234a5b6-78cd-901e-2fgh-3i45j6k178l9-1.mq.us-east-2.amazonaws.com:61617,ssl://b-9876l5k4-32ji-109h-8gfe-7d65c4b132a1-2.mq.us-east-2.amazonaws.com:61617)?randomize=true